-- 1. You will need to purchase the proper electrical plug for your plug in and attach it to your blower wire. - 2.
-Place the 6 X 4 X 4 Wye on the intake side of the blower.
-Position it to best suit your roaster exhaust hose positions.
+- 1. You will need to purchase the proper 20-amp electrical plug that matches the outlet you are plugging the blower into and attach it to your blower wire. - 2.
+Place the 6 X 6 X 6 Wye on the intake side of the blower.
+Position it as shown in the picture below.
 Secure the wye with the self-taping screw provided you (attached to the wye in a plastic bag). - 3.
 The exhaust blower comes with a 5-inch flange on the top discharge outlet.
-While both 4" and 5" duct is acceptable for exhaust duct size, we recommend using rigid ducting on the discharge side.
-Be sure to tape the duct seams on the room interior side of the duct system as discharge gas is under pressure. - 4.
-For exhaust duct runs of 20 feet and longer we recommend using 4" rigid duct to increase the air velocity to the discharge point.
-Do not use flex ducting for runs over 6 feet. - VERY IMPORTANT!
-All of the duct joints and seams on the discharge side of the blower must be sealed with high temperature tape.
+We recommend using 5-inch rigid ducting on the discharge side.
+Be sure to tape the duct seams on the room interior side of the duct system as discharge smoke is under pressure. - 4.
+VERY IMPORTANT!
+All of the duct joints and seams on the discharge and intake sides of the blower must be sealed with high temperature tape.
 The discharge exhaust ducts are under pressure and will leak smoke into the roasting area if not sealed.